minimalparts/Perception/README.md

 ### Similarity between corpora

 We first check how a model trained on one corpus fares on the other corpora.
+We first give results for *see*:

 <table>
 <tr>